yuanb/dd20emu/README.md

 Todo list:
 * Collect documents regarding DD20 interface and Disk image format.
 * Design a 16K SRAM extension card to Laser 200
 * I have about 2.25 hours length of Laser 310 data tape.
 They are Demo, Utilities, Games, Basic program I wrote etc. I would like to convert them to vz files.
 Giving they are 30 years old, the recorder I used back then was not a standard data recorder, there is only a little hope.
+[This link](http://www.pagetable.com/?p=32) describes how data tape encoding works on Apple I.

 2017-02-20